 How to interpret height chart for boys and girls

 After filling in all the fields in the height percentile calculator, you'll see some figures.
 As you've seen in the previous part, the first number is the exact height percentile girl (or boy) result.
-Below, there is the range in which that percentile lies, e.g., between the 15th and 50th percentiles.
+Below there is the range in which that percentile lies, e.g., between the 15th and 50th percentiles.
 This would mean that 50% of children are taller than the kid, while 15% are shorter.
-The 50th percentile is the middle, and therefore it shows the average height for child of that age.

 Height percentile boy/height percentile girl - important facts